 Optional: For garnish, sprinkle with the clean, dried feathery fennel fronds, or parsley or with measured pine nuts for extra exchanges.
 Serve with PKU-friendly bread to soak up the dressing.

 Shaved fennel salad with orange-coriander dressing

 The next suggestion is a bit more involved but is still easy.
-It is smart enough to make plenty for a side salad when hosting or to take along to a bbq.
+It will also make an interesting side salad when hosting, or to take along to a bbq.